-[Disclaimer: Please note that recently there has been an amendment on the laws and regulations regarding the adoption in Korea.
+[Disclaimer: Please note that recently there has been an amendment of the laws and regulations regarding the adoption in Korea.
 The amended laws will be effective soon.
 That said, the below article has not yet been updated pursuant to the new laws.
-Therefore, anyone who plans an adoption in Korea is highly recommended to contact lawyers in advance with respect to the new law and regulations on the adoption.
+Therefore, anyone who plans a private adoption in Korea is highly recommended to contact lawyers in advance with respect to the new laws and regulations.
 2012/03/22]

 Recently our office took an international adoption case in which U.S. parents living in the states want to adopt Korean kids here in South Korea.
 That was a private adoption case.
 After completing the adoption successfully, I wrote a short article on private adoption under Korean law to be published in a foreign magazine.
 I hope this to be of help to anyone interested in Korean adoption.